geoext/geoext3-ws/src/meta/notes.md

 # Notes

-In this section we want to keep certain notes about this workshop.
-It is **not a necessary requirement** to read this section if you just start with GeoExt.
+This section contains various notes about this workshop.
+It is **not a necessary requirement** to read this section if you are just starting with GeoExt.

-In case you have questions about *why* we have structured the workshop as we have done it, please continue reading.
+If you have questions about *why* we structured the workshop the way we have, please continue reading.

 ## Q: Why not as Ext.application?
 Why no MVC?

 > Why didn't you create the examples as `Ext.application()`?
 And why aren't you using the MVC / MVVM pattern?

 We recommend the use of `Ext.application` / `Ext.app.Application` and the use of the MVC or MVVM pattern for real-world applications.
-For this introductory workshop we think this would complicate stuff more than necessary.
+For this introductory workshop we think this would make things more complicated than necessary.

-## Q: Why not with help of `Sencha Cmd`?
+## Q: Why no `Sencha Cmd`?

 > Why don't you use the `Sencha Cmd` for the workshop?